Graf PVCu Welded Windows and Doors: The Ultimate Guide to uPVC Joint Types

 Feature Standard “Knifed” Weld Graf “Seamless” Weld

-Traditionally, bay cills are welded and then polished by hand, often leaving a visible join line.
-However, Graf has developed a “Seamless Sill Welder” which provides that same exquisite, high-precision finish to the cill—the part of the window you look at most often.
+Graf developed a “Seamless Sill Welder” which provides a high-precision finish to the cill—the part of the window you look at most often.

 Frequently Asked Questions

 They are equally as strong.
-Both methods result in a “homogenous” joint, meaning the plastic is physically fused together into one solid piece.
-The difference is purely aesthetic (how it looks) and practical (how easy it is to clean), rather than structural.
+Both fused the plastic into one solid piece.
+The difference is purely aesthetic and practical.

-There is a small premium for Graf welded frames (such as our Infinity range) due to the specialized manufacturing process.
-However, for homeowners looking for a high-end finish that mimics timber or aluminium, the cost difference is often negligible compared to the visual improvement.
+There is a small premium for Graf welded frames due to the specialized machinery.
+For homeowners wanting a timber-like finish, the cost difference is often negligible compared to the visual improvement.

 Absolutely.
-You cannot truly appreciate the difference until you run your finger over the corner.
 We have samples of both standard welds and the seamless Infinity Graf weld in our Andover Showroom.

 Mark Pearce